henmja/Cyclic-Prefix-Orthogonal-Frequency-Division-Multiplexing/README.md

 # Cyclic-Prefix-Orthogonal-Frequency-Division-Multiplexing
-School Project in Wireless Communications using MATLAB
+School Project on Wireless Communications using MATLAB